localstack/docs/content/en/references/persistence-mechanism.md

 ---
 title: "Persistence"
-weight: 5
+weight: 50
 description: >
-  How LocalStack stores state on disk
+  Internals of LocalStack persistence mechanism
 aliases:
   - /localstack/persistence-mechanism/
 ---

-## Persistence mechanisms

-By default, LocalStack is an _ephemeral_ environment, meaning that, once you terminate your LocalStack instance, all state will be discarded.
+By default, LocalStack is an ephemeral environment, meaning that, once you terminate your LocalStack instance, all state will be discarded.
 Persistence is a LocalStack Pro feature that can save and restore the state of LocalStack including all AWS resources and their data.

 LocalStack has two distinct persistence mechanisms